parkingdata/spec/README.md

 All requests are designed to be idempotent.
 That is, clients may repeat them without causing side effects.

-* The obective of this approach is to simplify the synchronisation strategy between clients, in case of disconnections or some other spurious errors during processing.
+* The objective of this approach is to simplify the synchronisation strategy between clients, in case of disconnections or some other spurious errors during processing.
 * In summary: if the APDS-conformant platform implementation's response to a given requests is not known for any reason, the request can be repeated.
 * Please make sure to read the "Identifiers & Resource Versioning" section and make sure to adhere to it.